 If you enjoyed this post, please pin and share.

-Here are a few other recent DIYs you may have missed on Birdz of a Feather if you’re not yet a subscriber:
+Here are a few recent DIYs you may have missed on Birdz of a Feather if you’re not yet a subscriber:

 - Remove a Living Room Wall – Dining Room Transformation

-- Build and Decoupage a Medicine Cabinet
+- Medicine Cabinet DIY

 For more home improvement and DIY ideas, check out the home page for a listing of projects.